Will more rest lead to a better Brad Brach down the stretch for the Orioles?

 “I think I definitely feel fresher now,” Brach said.
 “I guess that’s just part of it.
 Just kind of how the closing role goes around here.
 Just got to be ready to go four or five days in a row and when it’s going cold, you just have to keep yourself ready and pitch whenever they call and tell you that you have to pitch.
 It’s one of those things where I’m learning on the fly, but I think if anything it just might be better for the second half.
 I just think that last year, the workload was just a lot and it caught up to me at some point, and hopefully that doesn’t happen to me this year.”

-Brach has pitched 29 1/3 innings over 30 appearances this season through 67 games, and while his appearances are exactly the same at the same point in the season last year, Brach has thrown 7 1/3 less innings than through 67 games last season.
+Brach entered Sunday having pitched 29 1/3 innings over 30 appearances this season through 67 games, and while number of his appearances was exactly the same at the same point in the season last year, Brach had thrown 7 1/3 less innings than through 67 games last season.

 “If you get to know a guy like we have over the years, every guy is different,” Showalter said.
 “I’ve had some closers who didn’t want to come in and get work.
 They didn’t care if they had 10 days off.
 Some guys, two days off.
 Each one of them is different.
 Zach is different than Brad.
 I think with the April that we had and Brad had, innings are innings at the end of the year.
 I know where I’d like to have him end up.
 I know where his safety point is, and at some point it can [still] happen even when you try to protect them.
 You do fight that.
 How much is too much rest?
 But Brad has shown this year especially, that when he gets a little time, you get a return for it.”

 Showalter is correct on that account.
-Brach has a 4.41 ERA when pitching on one day of rest or less (16 1/3 IP, 8 ER), a number that improves to 0.69 when he receives two days or rest or more (1 ER in 13 IP).
+Brach had a 4.41 ERA when pitching on one day of rest or less (16 1/3 IP, 8 ER), a number that improved to 0.69 when he receives two days or rest or more (1 ER in 13 IP).

 When he goes a longer time between outings, Brach said, he will throw extra long toss and will add an additional 10 pitches or so to his warmup routine when he’s preparing to enter a game.
 He said that gives him the work he needs and helps him maintain the feel for his pitches when he’s not getting into games as often.